benhartz/pimged-pages/README.md

 module only consist of a Phase POD rutine, but implementing a static POD or SPOD method could improve useability.

+## Peer review
+There have been no feedback that is implemented in the code.
+All ideas in improvements is based on learnings over coding the framework and learning to handle large datasets.

 ---
 ## Support
 The code is maintained during the GASMIX project from 2022 till start of 2025 by Benjamin Hartz